 “[Grant me from the blessed gods prosperity, and] from all mankind the possession ever of good repute; [and that I may thus be a delight to my friends, and an affliction to my foes, by the first revered], by the others beheld with dread."*

-*The part of the verse that actually appears printed on the balsamarium is in Bold.
-The English translation of Solon’s “Prayers to the Muses" comes from here: http://thriceholy.net/Texts/Solon.html
+(*The part of the verse that actually appears printed on the balsamarium is in Bold.
+The English translation of Solon’s “Prayers to the Muses" is based on the following source: http://thriceholy.net/Texts/Solon.html.)

 “This is a unique find because it is the first time a parchment with the text of a literary work has ever been found in Bulgaria – and in a “negative" in which the letters are backwards," says lead archaeologist Kostadin Kostadinov.